arhankundu99/profanity-filter/README.md

 ```
 This is done with the help of pillow library which is a Photo imaging library <br/>
 <https://pypi.org/project/Pillow/> <br/>
-The censored images are stored in the data folder.
+The censored images are stored in the images folder.